 Analyzing big data, configuring machine learning algorithms, evaluating outcomes, and implementing the underlying analytical systems for big data requires a high level of expertise in a variety of disciplines.
 Some organizations do not have the expertise or they are in the process of developing that expertise.

 Those that are new to analyzing big data might seek the help of a trusted partner to get them up to speed or they may outsource the role entirely.
-However, given the value of organizational data and the risk of exposure, outsourcing should be treated with a due diligence assessment of the outsourced company’s capabilities and reinforced with a strong contract.
+Given the value of organizational data and the risk of exposure, however, outsourcing should be treated with a due diligence assessment of the outsourced company’s capabilities and reinforced with a strong contract.